haysho2260/scalable-final-project/FEATURES_RATIONALE.md

 Weather is a primary driver of residential energy consumption, particularly for heating and cooling.

+### Acquisition Method
+We use the `openmeteo-requests` library to interface with the **Open-Meteo Archive API**.
+Data is fetched for Los Angeles coordinates (34.05, -118.24).
+The script (`get_weather.py`) implements a local cache to minimize redundant API calls and performs linear interpolation to fill any meteorological data gaps.

 ### Key Variables
-- **Temperature (Mean, Max, Min):** Direct impact on HVAC usage.
-- **Apparent Temperature:** Captures "feels like" conditions, which often correlate better with human behavior than raw temperature.
+- **Temperature (Mean, Max, Min):** These are the primary drivers of HVAC (Heating, Ventilation, and Air Conditioning) load.
+Extreme highs and lows force climate control systems to work harder and longer, which accounts for the largest portion of residential energy spend.
+- **Apparent Temperature:** Also known as the "Heat Index" or "Wind Chill," it captures how humans actually perceive weather.
+This is often a more accurate predictor of behavioral changes—like switching on the AC—than raw dry-bulb temperature alone.
-- **Dew Point & Humidity:** High humidity increases the cooling load on air conditioning systems.
+- **Dew Point & Humidity:** High humidity levels (high dew point) impede the body's natural cooling and make air conditioning systems significantly less efficient, as they must expend energy to dehumidify the air as well as cool it.
-- **Shortwave Radiation:** Influences both solar gain in buildings and potential local solar generation.
-- **Precipitation & Cloud Cover:** Affects outdoor activity and lighting needs.
+- **Shortwave Radiation (Solar Irradiance):** This measures the amount of solar energy (visible light and ultraviolet) reaching the Earth's surface.
+It is a critical predictor for two reasons:
+    - **Thermal Gain:** High radiation significantly increases the "solar gain" of buildings, heating up interiors even when air temperatures are moderate, which drives an earlier or stronger demand for air conditioning.
+    - **Distributed Generation:** In California, solar radiation is a direct proxy for behind-the-meter (residential) solar production.
+High radiation reduces a household's net demand on the grid, while sudden drops (due to cloud cover) can cause sharp spikes in residential grid dependency.
+- **Precipitation & Cloud Cover:** Beyond their cooling effect, these impact lifestyle behaviors.
+Rainy or overcast days increase the use of indoor lighting and electronics, and often result in residents staying home longer, consistently elevating the residential baseline load.

 ### Technical Rationale: Degree Days (CDD & HDD)
 We derive **Cooling Degree Days (CDD)** and **Heating Degree Days (HDD)** from the mean temperature.